hendrikfolkerts/sesmopy/README.md

 EXECUTE

-Copy the directory SESMoPy in your home folder, e.g. C:\Users\<Username>
+Copy the directory SESMoPy in your home folder, e.g. C:\Users\\\<Username>
-(necessary for usage of Dymola as simulator, otherwise Dymola cannot simulate).
+(necessary if simulation models are built for Dymola, simulation cannot be executed in Dymola otherwise).
+Make sure, that the command "omc" is on the path and the program is thus startable from the shell (needed for FMI model generation).
+If models using FMI model generation are built for Dymola, the command "dymola" has to be on the path as well.
+This is described in the documentation in detail.
+Open a shell and change with the cd command in the SESMoPy directory.
 The program can be executed from source.
-Python3 with PyQt5 needs to be installed and the program can be started with the command:
+Python3 with PyQt5 needs to be installed and the Python executable needs to be on the path.
+The program then can be started with the shell command:
 - in Windows: python main.py
 - in Linux: python3 main.py